VUIIS/dax/docs/dax_installation.rst

 --------------

-Requirements for DAX: \* Linux or MacOS operating system (has not been tested on windows yet). \* Python installed with version 2.7.X \* git or pip installed
+Requirements for DAX:

+- Linux or MacOS operating system (has not been tested on windows yet).
+- Python installed with version 3.X
+-git or pip installed

-To check that your python version is 2.7.X:
+To check that your python version is 3.X:

 ::